Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How The Memrise Language Courses Are Structured

 Regardless of which language you’re studying, Memrise uses a “Learn, Immerse, Communicate” model.
 If you’re studying Spanish, for example, you’ll start out with some work learning new vocab sets.
-After that, you’ll go through a series of videos that expose you to that same vocabulary in real-world contexts.
-This is great for helping you hear the language as it’s actually spoken.
+After that, you’ll go through a series of videos that expose you to those same words in real-world contexts, helping you hear it as native speakers use it.

 We really like the structure of the Memrise course